 Few know better about the highs and the lows of football and life than former Leeds United defender Elliot Kebbie.

-and his very existence, as he was left wheelchair bound for a period.
+A debilitating illness would halt his professional career and his very existence, as he was left wheelchair bound for a period.
 The after effects of the Epstein-Barr virus had a lasting impact, as Kebbie was left with chronic fatigue which he couldn’t rid for two years.

 Kebbie got himself through some dark times emotionally, which left him contemplating suicide, as he fought his way back to full fitness via short spells at Hull, Salford City and most recently Championship side Barnsley.